vanhoefm/fragattacks/README.md

 <a id="id-test-amsdu"></a>
 ## 7.3.
 A-MSDU attack tests (§3 -- CVE-2020-24588)

-The test `ping I,E --amsdu` checks if an implementation _supports_ non-SPP A-MSDUs.
+The test `ping I,E --amsdu` checks if an implementation _supports_ non-SPP A-MSDUs (it doesn't check if the device is vulnerable to CVE-2020-24588).
 To prevent attacks, ideally the network must mandate the usage of SPP A-MSDUs and drop all non-SPP A-MSDUs.
 However, most vendors are currently implementing ad-hoc mitigations instead (see Section 7.2 of the paper).
 Because of this, you must use the following two tests to check whether a device is _vulnerable_ to aggregation (A-MSDU) attacks (CVE-2020-24588):